microchimerism/microchimerism/README.md

 Our interdisciplinary team comprises experts in genomics, immunology, cell biology, and evolutionary biology.
 We are committed to developing innovative methodologies and fostering a collaborative research environment to advance the understanding of microchimerism.

 ## Contact
-For more information or collaboration inquiries, please contact us at: [contact@microchimerism.info](mailto:contact@microchimerism.info) or
+For more information or collaboration inquiries, please contact us at: [contact@microchimerism.info](mailto:contact@microchimerism.info).

-visit our website for more detailed information: [Microchimerism Research Project](https://www.microchimerism.info)
+Or visit our website for more detailed information: [Microchimerism Research Project](https://www.microchimerism.info)